 Since 2015, Mark has served on the United Methodist University Senate, which is “an elected body of professionals in higher education created by the General Conference to determine which schools, colleges, universities, and theological schools meet the criteria for listing as institutions affiliated with The United Methodist Church.”

 Mark engages in advocacy and activism in the areas of peace, social justice, and ecological sustainability.
 Locally this is expressed through his work with the Human Community Network, which works to create non-violent systemic change for a just and flourishing human and ecological community through collaboration, education, innovation, and action.
 See www.humancommunitynetwork.org.

-He and his wife Kristin live in Edmond, OK in the United States, and they have two teenage daughters.
+He and his wife Kristin live in Edmond, OK in the United States, and they have two daughters who attend Oklahoma City University.

 The views expressed by the author in this blog do not necessarily represent the views of Oklahoma City University.